jmmorato/openddsharp/Documentation/articles/publication_module.md

 # OpenDDSharp Publication Module

-The Publication module is the component of the Data Distribution Service (DDS) standard (OMG DDS 1.4, §2.2.2.4) responsible for the dissemination of data.
+The Publication module is the component of the Data Distribution Service (DDS) standard (OMG DDS 1.4) responsible for the dissemination of data.
 It provides the abstractions needed to publish typed data samples to a DDS domain, allowing other participants to receive those samples through the Subscription module.

-The module is comprised of the following classifiers:
+The module comprises the following classes:

 - **Publisher** — manages a group of `DataWriter` objects and controls their collective behavior.
 - **DataWriter** — the entity through which typed data samples are actually written to the domain.